-- 2.1.4.4.
-You must conduct each performance test in Table 4 of this subpart that applies to you. - 2.1.4.5.
-Each performance test must be conducted according to the requirements that this subpart specifies in Table 4 to this subpart.
-If you own or operate a non-operational stationary RICE that is subject to performance testing, you do not need to start up the engine solely to conduct the performance test.
-Owners and operators of a non-operational engine can conduct the performance test when the engine is started up again. - 2.1.4.6.
-You must conduct three separate test runs for each performance test required in this section, as specified in §63.7(e)(3).
-Each test run must last at least 1 hour, unless otherwise specified in Subpart ZZZZ. - 2.1.4.7.
-You must normalize the CO, THC, or formaldehyde concentrations at the inlet and outlet of the control device to a dry basis and to 15 percent oxygen, or an equivalent percent carbon dioxide (CO2).
+- 2.2.4.8.
+You must normalize the CO concentrations at the inlet and outlet of the control device to a dry basis and to 15 percent oxygen, or an equivalent percent carbon dioxide (CO2).
 If pollutant concentrations are to be corrected to 15 percent oxygen and CO2 concentration is measured in lieu of oxygen concentration measurement, a CO2 correction factor is needed.
-Calculate the CO2 correction factor as described in the paragraphs below: - 2.1.4.7.1.
-Calculate the fuel-specific F_o value for the fuel burned during the test using values obtained from Method 19, Section 5.2, and the following equation:
+Calculate the CO2 correction factor as described in the paragraphs below: - 2.2.4.8.1.
+Calculate the fuel-specific F_0 value for the fuel burned during the test using values obtained from Method 19, Section 5.2, and the following equation:

-$$F_O = \frac{0.209 \ F_d}{F_C} \ (Eq.
-2)$$
+$$F_o = \frac{0.209F_d}{F_c}$$ (Eq.
+2)